ZenGo-X/signature-simulation/eip/eip.md

 This is a standard for making a proposed to be signed typed structured data humanly readable.
 It includes a

-- Threat model analysis,
+- Specification for including a function in the verifying contract that returns a humanly readable description of the message to be signed,
-- Specification for including a function in the verifying contract that returns a humanly readable description of the message to be signed
+- Security and threat model analysis of the proposed solution

 ## Motivation